Ivan Turgenev: Life

 Turgenev's health declined during his later years.
 In January 1883, an aggressive malignant tumor (liposarcoma) was removed from his suprapubic region, but by then the tumor had metastasized in his upper spinal cord, causing him intense pain during the final months of his life.
 On 3 September 1883, Turgenev died of a spinal abscess, a complication of the metastatic liposarcoma, in his house at Bougival near Paris.
 His remains were taken to Russia and buried in Volkovo Cemetery in St. Petersburg.
 On his deathbed, he pleaded with Tolstoy: "My friend, return to literature!"
 After this, Tolstoy wrote such works as The Death of Ivan Ilyich and The Kreutzer Sonata.

-Ivan Turgenev's brain was found to be one of the largest on record for neurotypical individuals, weighing 2,012 g.
+Turgenev's brain was found to be one of the largest on record, weighing 2,012 g.